-We’ve singled out five notable toilets that meet EPA flushing guidelines of 1.28 gpf or less, and use at least 20 percent less water than the celebrated 1.6 gpf models.
+We’ve singled out seven notable toilets that meet EPA flushing guidelines of 1.28 gpf or less, and use at least 20 percent less water than the celebrated 1.6 gpf models.
 This is especially important if you live in California, which now limits toilets sold in the state to the 1.28 gallons per flush standard.
-See Sarah’s 21 Tips: How to Save Water, One Drop at a Time for more ways to dry up your household.